danbernstein/data-website/content/post/2018-03-20-text-mining-sotu.md

 include_toc: true
 ---

 I've wanted to explore text mining for awhile.
 The idea of drawing out core concepts and subtle themes among a corpus of documents adds a quantitative angle to analysis, whether in literature, policy, or science.
-This post is the first in a series using the [tidytext](https://www.tidytextmining.com/tidytext.html) library and the great free online book, [Text Mining in R](https://www.tidytextmining.com/tidytext.html) to explore some interesting collections of text.
+This project draws on the [tidytext](https://www.tidytextmining.com/tidytext.html) library and the great free online book, [Text Mining in R](https://www.tidytextmining.com/tidytext.html) to explore some interesting collections of text.
+This project culminated in a [shiny app](https://danbernstein.shinyapps.io/sotuviz_shiny/) that covers topic modelling and various text similarity measures.

 ## **The State of the Union**